 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Marseille air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Marseille is currently 3.2 times the WHO annual air quality guideline value

 Good 46 US AQI

 |Thursday, Aug 11|

 Good 38 US AQI

 |Saturday, Aug 13|

 Good 34 US AQI

 Much like the rest of France, Marseille has air that is of good quality mostly of the year round, save for a few occasional months when the PM2.5 rating rises slightly higher, but still not excessively so.
 PM2.5 and PM10 refer to particulate matter that is 2.5 or less micrometers across, and 10 micrometers or less respectively.
 Over the course of 2019, Marseille came in at an average PM2.5 rating of 10.7 µg/m³, putting it into the ‘good’ air quality bracket, which requires a reading between 10 to 12 µg/m³ to achieve, giving it a respectable rating and placing it at number 2311 of all cities ranked in the world.